schnatte/Pool-intros/README.md

 - [x] OTA WebUpdater
 - [x] Quality of reception of WiFi Signal
 - [x] Implement EMONCS for Monitoring
+- [x] Temperature Sensor in the skimmer
 - [ ] Pressure Control for Filter
 - [ ] PH Measurement
 - [ ] Redox Measurement
 - [ ] PH & Redox analysis and graph
 - [ ] Level detector in the skimmer
-- [ ] RF Control for the opening and closing of the terrasse
+- [ ] RF Control for the opening and closing of the moving deck.
 - [ ] Power Management (Measure Current on Pump & PAC Phase and monitor over EMONCS)